gMetapop/gMetapop/7-Plotting.R.scripts/Rscripts-history-update-info.md

 You can find here updated versions of the **Plot.gM.perGen.R** and **Plot.gM.perGen.zoom.R** scripts.
-These allow to vizualise summary statistics across generations from simulated results.
+These allow to visualise summary statistics across generations from simulated results.
 They are located in the program *.exe* folder.
-Check the update history below for changes and new versions since the 1.0.0 release (date to add).

 New versions of the scripts need to be copied in the *.exe* folder to replace current versions.
 A list of changes can be found here: